 Carolyn Gusoff is an Emmy Award winning broadcast journalist and author.
 Her book, Buried Memories: Katie Beers' Story is a January 2013 release and a New York Times Best Seller.

-Her reporting over the last two decades includes some of the biggest stories of our time: the terror attacks of 9-11, the NYC transit strike, the NYC blackout and the massacre on the Long Island Railroad.
-More recently, she has reported tirelessly on the devastation wrecked by Hurricane Sandy, the tragic July 4th Oyster Bay boat capsizing, the "Occupy Wall Street" protests, the Long Island drug store massacre, the "Ground Zero" Mosque and the Dominique Strauss-Kahn criminal case.
-She was one of the first reporters on the scene at three commercial jetliner crashes including TWA Flight 800 and American Airlines Flight 587.
-During the Blizzard of '96, Gusoff reported for 36 hours straight on the historic storm's toll and has been in the thick of nearly every major weather event to strike the New York area since, including the 2013 Blizzard which buried Suffolk County in more than two feet of snow.
+Her reporting over the last three decades includes some of the biggest stories of our time: the terror attacks of 9-11, the NYC transit strike, the NYC blackout and the massacre on the Long Island Railroad.
+More recently, she has reported tirelessly on the devastation wrecked by Hurricane Sandy, the tragic July 4th Oyster Bay boat capsizing, the "Occupy Wall Street" protests, the Long Island drug store massacre, the "Ground Zero" Mosque controversy and the "friendly fire" shooting death of a Hofstra University student.
+She was one of the first reporters on the scene at three commercial jetliner crashes including Avianca Flight 52, TWA Flight 800 and American Airlines Flight 587.
+During the Blizzard of '96, Gusoff reported for 36 hours straight on the historic storm's toll and has been in the thick of nearly every major weather event to strike the New York area since, including the 2013 Blizzard which buried Suffolk County in nearly three feet of snow.

 Her collaboration with Katie Beers on Buried Memories has earned her the distinction as a New York Times best-selling author.
 The book has also been #1 in Amazon e-book sales for True Crime and Motivational Memoir.

-Her many honors include two New York Emmy Awards and nine New York Emmy nominations.
+Her many honors include three New York Emmy Awards and fourteen New York Emmy nominations.
+Most recently, she was part of the winning team that earned WCBS an Emmy for its coverage of Superstorm Sandy.
 In 2004, she was awarded a New York Emmy Award for On-Camera Performance/General Assignment Reporting for the Mepham Hazing Scandal.
 Most recently, Gusoff received five 2013 FOLIO awards for her continuing coverage of Superstorm Sandy and in the categories of "Tax Accountability News," "Energy News," "Affordable Housing News," and "Health Reporting."
 She has garnered dozens of Long Island Fair Media Council FOLIO awards in categories ranging from "Best Feature" to "Best Blog," “Enterprise Reporting” and “Investigative Journalism,” and seven first-place Society of Professional Journalists/Press Club of Long Island awards.
 Carolyn has also been recognized by The American Women in Radio and Television, The Associated Press/New York Spot News Award and United Press International/New York Broadcast Award.

 Gusoff was born in New York City and lives in Nassau County with her husband and their two children.